robric/nephio-testings/README.md

 ```
 For some reason, the nephio UI does not work (port 7007).
 But, this is ok for gitea (port 3000).
 After creating an account in gitea, we can access to the gitea repos and see the imported packages.
-The below capture has been taken during the deployment, hence we have a copy of repos.
+The below capture has been taken during the deployment, hence we already can see a copy of repos (regional, edge etc.).

 ![image](https://github.com/robric/nephio-testings/assets/21667569/9e159b06-2c20-4493-a179-d8a31af7ce2f)